-Midi Onodera is an award-winning, Toronto-based filmmaker who has been directing, producing and writing films for over twenty years.
-She has over 25 independent short films to her credit as well as her theatrical feature film, SKIN DEEP.
-In recent years, Midi has expanded her visual palette to include works in video and interactive DVD.
-THE BASEMENT GIRL, SLIGHTSEER and NOBODY KNOWS involve a collage of formats and mediums -ranging from 16mm film to Hi8 video to digital video and low end digital toy formats such as a modified Nintendo Game Boy Camera, the Intel Mattel computer microscope and the Tyco and Trendmasters video cameras.
+Midi Onodera is an award-winning Canadian filmmaker who has been directing, producing and writing films for over twenty years.
+She has over twenty-five independent short films to her credit as well as a theatrical feature film and several video shorts.
+Her recent works feature a collage of formats and mediums -ranging from 16mm film to Hi8 video to digital video and “ow end digital toy formats such as a modified Nintendo Game Boy Camera, the Intel Mattel computer microscope, the Tyco and Trendmasters video cameras.

-Midi's films have been critically recognized and included in numerous exhibitions and screenings internationally.
-Some highlights include the Andy Warhol Museum, the International Festival of Documentary and Short Films, Bilbao, Spain; the Rotterdam International Film Festival; the Berlin International Film Festival and a number of screenings at the Toronto International Film Festival.
+Midi’s films have been critically recognized and included in numerous exhibitions and screenings internationally.
+Some highlights include the Andy Warhol Museum, the International Festival of Documentary and Short Films, Bilbao, Spain; the Rotterdam International Film Festival; the Berlin International Film Festival; the National Gallery of Canada and a number of screenings at the Toronto International Film Festival.
+(8/14)

 The Basement Girl

 A film by Midi Onodera, 2000, 12 min., Color

 Abandoned by her lover, a young woman finds comfort and safety in her basement apartment.
 Mundane routines, a diet of junk food and the warmth of the...

 A film by Midi Onodera, 1988, 52 min., Color

 THE DISPLACED VIEW is a film that movingly depicts the odyssey of an American-born Japanese granddaughter in search of her identity through her grandm...

 Ten Cents a Dance (Parallax)